Sending

 Unsubscribe links

-Transactional sending is sender-driven; campaigns inject a per-contact unsubscribe link and List-Unsubscribe header automatically.
+A `POST /emails` send carries an opt-out only when it sets `topic_id`; campaigns inject a per-contact unsubscribe link and List-Unsubscribe header automatically.

 Transactional emails (sender-driven)